 Interpreting Your Share Picture

-What every color and shape in the Pyralinks share image actually means.
+What every color and symbol in the Pyralinks share actually means.

-When you finish a Pyralinks puzzle, you can share a small image of your result.
-That picture is more than a trophy - it encodes the full story of your solve in a compact visual that anyone who has played the same puzzle can read at a glance.
-This guide walks through every element of the image so you know exactly what you are looking at when a friend posts their result.
+When you finish a Pyralinks puzzle, you can share a compact summary of your result.
+That snippet is more than a trophy - it encodes the story of your solve in a form that anyone who has played the same puzzle can read at a glance.
+This guide walks through every element of the share so you know exactly what you are looking at when a friend posts their result.

 The Layout

-The share image shows the puzzle pyramid in a canonical arrangement - a fixed, standard layout independent of how nodes happened to be positioned when you solved the puzzle.
-This matters because it means you can hold your friend's share image next to your own completed puzzle and directly compare which links matched up at each stage of solving.
+The share shows the puzzle pyramid in a canonical arrangement - a fixed, standard layout independent of how nodes happened to be positioned when you solved the puzzle.
+This matters because it means you can compare a friend's share directly against your own completed puzzle and see which links matched up at different solving stages.
 The canonical layout removes any ambiguity about which node is which.

-The header shows the puzzle name, date, and whether the puzzle was solved (a check mark) or not solved within the allowed guesses (an X).
-A medal icon also appears in the header if the puzzle was completed while Expert Mode was enabled.
-Below the header are your time and swap count (can be disabled in Settings), and then the pyramid itself.
+The header shows the puzzle name, date, and whether the puzzle was solved (✓) or not solved within the allowed guesses (✗).
+A medal icon (🏅) also appears in the header if the puzzle was completed while Expert Mode was enabled.
+Below the header are your number of guesses, then your time and swap count (can be disabled in Settings), and then the pyramid itself.

 What the Colors Mean

-A fully purple pyramid means every single link was already in the right place on the very first guess - a perfect solve with no feedback needed.
-A mix of colors tells a more interesting story: you can see exactly which parts of the puzzle clicked immediately and which required refinement.
+An all-purple pyramid means every link was already in the right place on the very first guess - a perfect solve with no feedback needed.
+A mix of purple and green tells a richer story: you can see which parts of the puzzle clicked immediately and which required more work.

 Interpreting an Unsolved Puzzle

 If the puzzle header shows an X, the puzzle ran out of guesses before being fully solved.
-In that case, some links in the image will be empty outlines rather than filled with color.
-Empty links represent connections that were still incorrect when the last guess was submitted.
-The colored links still carry the same meaning - they show which connections were eventually confirmed correct and on which guess.
+In that case, some links will appear as red squares (🟥) rather than green or purple.
+Red links represent connections that were still incorrect when the last guess was submitted.
+The purple and green squares still carry the same meaning - they show which connections were confirmed correct at some point during the solve.

-An unsolved share is still a full record of effort.
-You can see how close the solver got and which part of the pyramid resisted them to the end.
+An unsolved share is still a record of effort.
+The third example above shows a Pyraphemes puzzle where several links resisted all four guesses.
+You can see exactly how close the solver got and which part of the pyramid held out.

 The Expert Mode Medal